isomerpages/cris-precise/news-and-events/editorial-features/_posts/2022-05-04-post-Exploring the Ethics of Precision Medicine Research.md

 While our research has identified some of the key structures governing the use of  precision medicine data that should be put in place, our results are still fairly broad.
 They do not tell us much about what type of research people in Singapore will be comfortable or uncomfortable with, which is why I am keen to further explore this line of research.

-All these are the basics of what needs to be put in place to establish a social licence.
+All these are the basics of what needs to be put in place to establish a social license.

 **3\.
 What is a social licence and why is it important?**